Centrality-Based Node Feature Augmentation for Robust Network Alignment: Introduction

 The main contributions of this paper are summarized as follows:

 \begin{itemize}

-\item \textbf{Important observations:} We point out the limitations of existing NA methods on achieving satisfactory performance in the absence of prior anchor link information and/or node feature information.
+\item \textbf{Important observations:} We point out the limitations of existing NA methods on achieving satisfactory performance in the absence of prior anchor links and/or node features.
 To the best of our knowledge, there is no prior attempt to tackle these practical challenges in the literature.

-\item \textbf{Novel methodology:} We propose \textsf{Grad-Align+}, a novel NA method that is robust to no availability of additional information.
-Precisely, our \textsf{Grad-Align+} distinguishes itself from Grad-Align \cite{park2023power} in three perspectives: 1) CNFA that encodes the centrality of each node, 2) GNN-based embedding similarity calculation along with the \textit{augmented} node features, and 3) gradual NA with \textit{ACN similarity}, a new measure that represents the similarity between cross-network nodes.
+\item \textbf{Novel methodology:} We propose \textsf{Grad-Align+}, a novel NA method that is robust to the unavailability of additional information.
+Precisely, our \textsf{Grad-Align+} method distinguishes itself from Grad-Align \cite{park2023power} in three perspectives: 1) CNFA that encodes the centrality of each node, 2) GNN-based embedding similarity calculation along with the \textit{augmented} node features, and 3) gradual NA with \textit{ACN similarity}, a new measure that represents the similarity between cross-network nodes.

-\item \textbf{Analysis and evaluation:} We demonstrate (a) the superiority of \textsf{Grad-Align+} over six state-of-the-art NA methods by a significant margin, (b) the impact of CNFA and key parameters in \textsf{Grad-Align+}, (c) the influence of each component in \textsf{Grad-Align+}, and (d) the robustness of \textsf{Grad-Align+} to network noises.
+\item \textbf{Analysis and evaluation:} We demonstrate (a) the superiority of \textsf{Grad-Align+} over seven state-of-the-art NA methods by a significant margin, (b) the impact of CNFA and key parameters in \textsf{Grad-Align+}, (c) the influence of each component in \textsf{Grad-Align+}, and (d) the robustness of \textsf{Grad-Align+} to network noise.
 We also provide rigorous theoretical foundations for validating the effectiveness of core components in \textsf{Grad-Align+}.

-\end{itemize} It is worth noting that, while \textsf{Grad-Align+} was originally presented in \cite{park2022gradalign+}, this study substantially enhances the concept and methodology by showing profound insights through theoretical validation and more rigorous analysis.
-The enhancements include: 1) introducing more comprehensive centrality measures in CNFA alongside a centrality selection score that can be computed prior to performing NFA; 2) providing the theoretical analysis for validating the effectiveness of core components in \textsf{Grad-Align+} and the complexity analysis of \textsf{Grad-Align+}; 3) describing methodological details of \textsf{Grad-Align+} up to its implementation level; and 4) comprehensive performance evaluations using various benchmark datasets including one large-scale dataset.